harness/developer-hub/docs/platform/git-experience/autocreation-of-entities.md

 Autocreation is a feature that allows you to automatically create entities in Harness when files are added remotely.

 :::info note
 Currently this feature is behind the feature flag `PIE_GITX_AUTOCREATION`.
-Please contact[Harness Support](mailto:support@harness.io) to enable this feature.
+Please contact [Harness Support](mailto:support@harness.io) to enable this feature.
 :::

 ## Pre-requisite of autocreation